Rocky Prairie: History

-Recent history
+Settler history

 With the arrival of European settlers in the mid-1800s, new immigrants introduced plant species from where they came from so they could feel more at home.
 Many of these plants reproduced quickly, took over, and began replacing native species.
 A very problematic species on prairie lands in Thurston County is Cytisus scoparius (Scotch broom).
 Non-native grasses have also been a problem.
 Most of the grass on the prairies is non-native.

 Thurston County has seen explosive growth since the 1970s, and the trend is expected to continue for the foreseeable future.
 Between 1970 and 2010, the population density of Thurston County grew from just 41.1 persons/km2 (106.5 persons/mi2) to 134.9 persons/km2 (349.4 persons/mi2).
 The average rate of growth during those years was 2.3 person/km2 (6.1 persons/mi2) per year, which is 4.3 times the global average on land.

 The explosive growth is causing prairie and other natural lands to quickly shrink.